harness/developer-hub/docs/service-reliability-management/slo/request-based-slo.md

 ### Configure Service Level Indicators (SLIs)

-SLI is like a ruler or a tool that you use to measure your service's performance.
+SLIs are tools you use to measure your service's performance.
 It helps you determine how close or far you are from meeting your SLO so that you can take corrective action if necessary.

 In this section, you will configure a request-based SLI for your SLO.
 A request-based SLI is a measurement that tells you how well a service is performing based on the ratio of successful requests to the total number of requests.

-To configure request-based SLI:
+To configure request-based SLIs, do the following:

 1. Select a **Health Source to manage the service level**.
 If you haven't already added a health source, follow these instructions.

 <details>
 <summary><b> Steps to add a health source.</b></summary>

-To add a health source:
+To add a health source, do the following:

 1. Under **Health Source to manage the service level**, select **+ New Health Source**.
    The Add New Health Source dialog appears.